buildbot/buildbot/master/docs/developer/database.rst

         :param integer buildid: the build to which to add the step
         :param name: the step name
         :type name: 50-character :ref:`identifier <type-identifier>`
-        :param list state_string: the initial state of the step
+        :param unicode state_string: the initial state of the step
         :returns: tuple of step ID, step number, and step name, via Deferred

         Add a new step to a build.